Aayankhan07/Patient-Readmission-Risk-Predictor/README.md

 🏥 **Patient Readmission Risk Predictor (PRRP)** is a production-grade, end-to-end Machine Learning platform designed to predict the likelihood of diabetic patients being readmitted to the hospital within 30 days of discharge.

-The platform implements a comparative model selection process between a classical ML family (Logistic Regression, Random Forest, XGBoost) and a deep learning artificial neural network (ANN).
-Runs, parameters, artifacts, and metrics are tracked via **MLflow**, data pipelines are orchestrated using **DVC**, and explanations (SHAP & LIME) are served via a **FastAPI** backend to a modern, clinical **Streamlit** dashboard.
+The platform implements a comparative model selection process between a classical ML family (Logistic Regression, Random Forest, XGBoost, and the Stacking Classifier ensemble) and a deep learning artificial neural network (ANN).
+Runs, parameters, artifacts, and metrics are tracked via **MLflow**, data pipelines are orchestrated using **DVC**, explanation payloads (SHAP & LIME) are handled asynchronously via a **FastAPI** backend with a **Redis** cache layer, and audit assessments are logged in a compliance **SQLite** database.
+These results are served dynamically to a modern Streamlit dashboard.

 ---